-A Learning Support Fund is available for students domiciled in England studying eligible healthcare courses, excluding Medicine and Dentistry, such as Nursing, Midwifery, and Speech and Language Therapy.
-The Learning Support Fund has been set up to provide financial assistance to students in three areas:
+A Learning Support Fund is available for students domiciled in England studying eligible healthcare courses such as Nursing, Midwifery, and Speech & Language Therapy.
+The Learning Support Fund has been set up to provide financial assistance to students in three areas :

-- Accommodation Expenses (TDAE) help with placement costs - Child Dependants Allowance (CDA) £1,000 grant - Exceptional Support Fund for students in hardship
+- Travel and Dual Accommodation Expenses (TDAE).
+Reimbursement of excess costs incurred when undertaking practical training on placements. - Child Dependants Allowance (CDA).
+A set amount of £1,000 per academic year. - Exceptional Support Fund.
+A grant for students experiencing financial hardship during their studies who have exhausted all other means of funding.